-6.1 Accountabilities
+5.1 Accountability

+The Senior Leadership Team has a duty to take reasonable steps to ensure that staff and students are not exposed to risks to their health and safety.
+This applies to activities on or off the Italia Conti premises.
 Advice from the Department of Education states the governing body of Italia Conti must ensure that there is a policy on health and safety in place, and that annual risk assessments are carried out to ensure that the fire precautions needed are in place1.
-Italia Conti's governing body may delegate day-to-day responsibility to the CEO and the Senior Leadership Team.
+The governing body has ultimate responsibility for health and safety matters within the institution, but will delegate day-to-day responsibility to the CEO and the Senior Leadership Team.